These five items are how I survive constant airline travel

 Since I have an iPhone, I opted for the Apple AirTag.
 You can personalize them for free when you purchase one and it was pretty fun tracking it during my travels.
-I am pleased to say that my luggage did make it with me on every flight I’ve taken.
+I am pleased to say that my luggage has make it with me on every flight I’ve taken.
 So far.

 My Top Airline Travel Must-Haves Conclusion